Norfolk chaplaincy offers support for people leaving prison

-Community Chaplaincy Norfolk (CCN) is a Christian charity which provides Volunteer Mentors for ex-offenders of all faiths and none, supporting them to rebuild their lives after prison, as its team explains.
+Community Chaplaincy Norfolk (CCN) is a Christian charity that provides volunteer mentors for prison leavers of all faiths and none, supporting them to rebuild their lives after prison, as its team explains.

-Based on a model established by national organisation The Community Chaplaincy Association, CCN employs a manager: to recruit, train and support volunteer mentors; to assess potential clients; to liaise with the prison authorities, probation, and other relevant agencies; and to allocate clients to mentors.
+Based on a model established by the national Community Chaplaincy Association, CCN employs a small staff team: to recruit, train and support volunteer mentors; to assess potential clients; to liaise with the prison authorities, probation, and other relevant agencies; and to allocate clients to mentors.

 The Client Journey

 Our work is not time limited.
-Once a person has been accepted as a CCN client, a mentor will meet them several times in prison, to build up a relationship and identify the kind of support they will need to achieve their goals.
+Once a person has been accepted as a CCN client, a mentor will make contact with them while they are still in prison, to build up a relationship and identify the kind of support they will need to achieve their goals.

-On the day of discharge, we try to meet each client at the gate and accompany them to accommodation, probation, or other appointments.
+On the day of release, we try to meet each client at the gate and accompany them to probation, accommodation and any other appointments.
+The first day can be particularly hard for those who have been in prison for a long time and those who are trying to break free from a cycle of re-offending, for different reasons, so having someone by their side is invaluable.
 This is followed by regular meetings with their mentor to discuss progress and work through any challenges.

 Volunteer Mentors